unconed/z3-rkt/README.md

 - [ ] Scribble?
 - [x] Figure out package name
 - [x] Figure out how to make package and register
+- [ ] generate the typed wrapper automatically instead of having 2 version in sync currently

 Known issues
 -------------